web-deps/odom/docs/api/api.md

 ### Description

-Used for inserting components into the DOM or `Element`.
+Used for inserting components into the DOM or component.

 ### Syntax